mLucas55/codebase-semantic-search/README.md

 Codevec is a semantic search tool for Python codebases that lets you find functions using plain English queries—no need to know exact function names or keywords to grep.

 It runs entirely on lightweight local models, so indexing and searching a codebase take only seconds.
-Being entirely local, your code never leaves your machine: no API calls, no usage limits, and no external dependencies.
+Being entirely local, your code never leaves your machine: no API calls, no usage limits.

 Unlike general-purpose AI assistants, Codevec is purpose-built for code search.
 It focuses on quickly pinpointing relevant function definitions without verbose explanations, making it especially effective for navigating large or unfamiliar repositories.